-With few exceptions, public water systems in North Carolina must have a certified operator in responsible charge (ORC) for each water treatment facility that: (i) alters the physical, chemical or microbiological characteristics of the water; (ii) has approved plans for such alterations; or (iii) has equipment installed for such alterations (as per 15A NCAC 18D .0206).
-The Operator Certification Program, with input from Public Water Supply Section's Regional Office staff and water system officials, maintains ORC information for all the State's public water systems.
-In instances of non-compliance, the program issues notices of violation (NOVs).
-The Section Chief of the Public Water Supply Section has designated authority to assess administrative penalties (APs) in cases when non-compliance exceeds 90 days.
-Once an administrative penalty is assessed, the Protection and Enforcement Branch of the Public Water Supply Section pursues enforcement actions with assistance from the N.C.
-Department of Justice.
+With few exceptions, public water systems in North Carolina must have a certified operator in responsible charge (ORC) for water treatment facilities, distribution facilities, and cross-connection control facilities as per 15A NCAC 18D .0206.

+The Program, with input from the PWS Section's Regional Office staff and water system officials, maintains ORC information for all the State's public water systems.
+In instances of non-compliance, the Section Chief of the PWS Section has delegated authority to issue notices of violation (NOVs) and assess administrative penalties (APs) in cases when non-compliance exceeds 90 days.
+Once an administrative penalty is assessed, the PWS Section pursues enforcement actions with assistance from the North Carolina Department of Justice.
 Table 3 (below) shows a summary of enforcement activities that have occurred over the last five years.
-During this reporting period, there were 8 NOVs and no APs issued.
+During this reporting period, there were 0 NOVs and 0 APs issued.